sizan378/sizan378/README.md

 Self-motivated and confident Web Developer.
 Able to do any web and programming related task by handling difficulties smoothly in any given time.
 Have a reasonable skill on Front-End development and Back-End development.

-Skills: PYTHON / DJANGO / REST API / NEXT JS / REACT / JS / TYPESCRIPT / HTML / CSS
+Skills: Python3 / Django Framework / Rest API / NEXT JS / React JS / Node JS / JavaScript / TypeScript / HTML / CSS

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning JavaScript